Youth In Trades Training Programs (formerly ACE-IT) offered at Cariboo:

 - TA granted, Student Apprentice status

-- Industry recognised certifications in Construction Safety and Fall Protection
+- Industry recognized certifications in Construction Safety and Fall Protection

 - 120 hrs. of workplace experience